liamdn8/M-DRA/results-2/medium-sample/temp/solver_y_margin_0.75/README.md

 - Node 1 assigned to Cluster 0 at time 3
 - Node 1 assigned to Cluster 0 at time 4
 - Node 1 assigned to Cluster 0 at time 5
-- Node 1 assigned to Cluster 0 ...(truncated)
+- Node 1 assigned to Cluster 0 at time 6
+-...(truncated)
 ```

 ### Standard Error